Our Creepy Kangaroo

 Many rehabilitated kangaroos also create homes on the property (there is a forested sanctuary that is completely wild and appealing to many of the wallabies, wombats, kangaroos, possums, and other critters who came to Kingbilli and were released once healed or old enough), and so we regularly see some of the previously rescued animals going about their business.

 But Bracken is special.
 He was never wild, and so he isn’t quite ready to “go back” to the wild life.
 He really craves human companionship, but it isn’t healthy for him, and so we are on a program of acknowledging his affection, and politely pushing him to go of on his own.
-We never ever feed him, and although he is coming along nicely, he seems to have developed a weakness for Kelly & I.
+We never ever feed him, and although he is coming along nicely, he seems to have developed a weakness for my partner and I.

 It is endearing to have an animal like Bracken take a shining to us.
 We feel honoured in a way that he keeps us company all the time, following us diligently around the property wherever we go, and living outside our door when we are inside.
 If only we were to open the door, he would gladly come in!